 The first step in developing an email marketing strategy is to implement a tracking pixel into your email campaigns.
 The tracking pixel will provide better statistics to measure email engagement and give real-time data.
 Use software that will integrate with website data for the most accurate view of users’ behaviors.

-With only 25% of leads ending up being legitimate and converting into actual sales, a lead nurturing campaign based on software with cutting edge data analytic tools is imperative for trimming the other 75% of leads that have no realistic chance of ending in positive sales outcomes.
+With only 25% of leads ending up being legitimate and converting into actual sales, a lead nurturing campaign based on software with cutting edge data analytic tools or sales AI tools is imperative for trimming the other 75% of leads that have no realistic chance of ending in positive sales outcomes.
 You can create lead nurturing campaigns with marketing automation workflows you set up, and then relevant information is automatically sent to the prospect based on what they viewed on your website.

 If you don’t already send out a newsletter, you need to start.
 Newsletters are a great way to inform your current customers of your complete service or product offerings in order to cross-sell them on other services they need.